 How do you teach students when to use strategies?

-Can younger pupils develop conditional knowledge?
+Can younger learners develop conditional knowledge?

 Yes, but with simpler applications.
-Primary pupils can learn when to count on versus using number bonds, or when to sound out words versus using sight recognition.
+Primary learners can learn when to count on versus using number bonds, or when to sound out words versus using sight recognition.
 The key is explicit instruction matched to developmental level.

 Strategy Collectors vs Strategic Thinkers: Spotting the Difference infographic for teachers